Second-Order Fast-Slow Stochastic Systems: Fast-Slow Second-Order Systems with Fast Diffusion

 Now, let $\hat\I$ be a large deviations limit rate functions or (large deviations) LD limit points of $\{(X^\eps,\mu^\eps)\}_{\eps>0}$ (i.e., a rate function of some subsequence of $\{(X^\eps,\mu^\eps)\}_{\eps>0}$ that obeys the LDP) such that $\hat\I(\varphi,\mu) = \infty$ unless $\varphi_0 = \hat x$, where $\hat x$ is a preselected element of $\R^d$.
 This restriction will be removed in Section \ref{sec:com}.
 We will identify the rate functions.
 For any such a large deviation limit point $\hat \I$, we aim to prove $\hat\I=\I^*$ by showing the upper bound $\hat\I\geq \I^*$ and the lower bound $\hat\I\leq \I^*$; see detail in Section \ref{sec:IsIhat} and Section \ref{sec:iden-com}.
 Moreover, it will be seen that $\I^*(\varphi,\mu) = \I(\varphi,\mu)$ provided $\I^*(\varphi,\mu) < \infty$, $\varphi_0 =\hat x$, and $\I_0(\hat x)= 0.$ Throughout this section, the assumptions in Theorem \ref{thm-main} are always assumed to be satisfied.

-\begin{rem}{\rm Note that $\I^*$ is defined similarly but not identical as that in the case of first-order coupled systems in \cite{Puh16} although the solution of \eqref{eq:F-setup} shares the same rate function with the corresponding first-order system.
+\begin{rem} {\rm Note that $\I^*$ is defined similarly but not identical as that in the case of first-order coupled systems in \cite{Puh16} although the solution of \eqref{eq:F-setup} shares the same rate function with the corresponding first-order system.
 Compared with \cite{Puh16}, $\I^*$ is defined by taking the supremum over smaller space when we did not allow $\beta$ to be a function of $X$.
 This modification has an important role in the proof of the lower bound of the LD limits, i.e., the inequality $\I^*\leq \hat \I$.
 Otherwise, it would be impossible to control terms containing the derivative $p^\eps$ of $X^\eps$, specially the integral involving $p^\eps$ and the diffusion part of the fast process (see \eqref{eq-betadx-1}).
 Meanwhile, it would have led to a difficulty in proving the upper bound of the LD limits, i.e., the inequality $\I^*\geq \hat \I$.
-However, the effort in this part can be done similarly to that in \cite{Puh16} for the first-order system; see the details in Section \ref{sec:iden-com}. }\end{rem}
+However, it will be shown that we still can get the upper bound, as in the first-order system (in \cite{Puh16}); see the details in Section \ref{sec:iden-com}. }\end{rem}